Planning Harmony Day

 - Visit the Australian Government Harmony Day site for a collection of lesson ideas, lesson plans and student activities organised by level of schooling and subject area, and aligned to the Australian Curriculum.
 There are also interactive whiteboard activities designed to help teach about valuing cultural diversity.

-- Read the Harmony Day Stories - print one of the Harmony Day Story posters.
+- Download the Harmony Day Stories application from the Harmony Day site.
+Download and print one of the Harmony Day Story posters.
 These posters contain a hidden marker that activates stories in augmented reality.
+Listen and explore the stories of Renata, Kofi and Anh.

-- Utilise the Harmony Day resources including badges and medals, and print material and graphics including certificates, invitations and posters.
+- Download templates for Harmony Day products including badges and medals, and print material and graphics including certificates, invitations and posters.

-- Register your Harmony Day event - event registrations for 2018 Harmony Day celebrations open in early 2018.
+- Register your Harmony Day event.
+Registrations for 2019 Harmony Day celebrations open early in the calendar year.

-- Display the REJECT RACISM and Welcome posters supplied with your copy of the 2018 Calendar for Cultural Diversity in your classrooms and around the school.
-Discuss the messages conveyed by these posters.
-Racism hurts (PDF 242KB) posters are available from the Equity Resource Library.
+- Display the Welcome poster supplied with your copy of the 2019 Calendar for Cultural Diversity in your classrooms and around the school.

-- Explore different strategies to help build awareness of multiculturalism and combat racism in schools using the Racism No way site.
+- Explore different strategies to help build awareness of multiculturalism and combat racism in schools using Racism No Way.

 - Organise a cultural exchange with another school and share your talents.

-- Conduct a cultural diversity quiz - find examples at Racism.
+- Conduct a cultural diversity quiz.
+Find examples at Racism.
 No way!
-Puzzles and quizzes or compose your own with interesting facts and figures from the 2011 census data.
+Puzzles and quizzes or compose your own with interesting facts and figures from census data.

 - Respond to poetry or write a spoken word poem that reflects Australia’s cultural diversity and submit to SBS Face up to Racism.

-- Enter a poster or song writingcompetition with Moving Forward Together.
-The theme for the 2018 competitions is ‘Growing together in Harmony’.
+- Enter a poster or song writing competition with Moving Forward Together.
+The theme for the 2019 competitions is ‘Harmony – it’s up to us’.
 Entry is free and financial prizes are awarded at a ceremony at NSW Parliament House.

 - Join the Harmony Walks conducted in different locations throughout the year.
 Help celebrate Australia’s national, ethnic and religious diversity.
 The walks are free and suitable for people of all ages and abilities.
 The walks, approximately one kilometer, incorporate food stalls and entertainment.